-"The monitoring system, Remote Caretaking, makes sure that the ventilation is operating as planned.
-I get notified in case of any problems, when filters need to be replaced and when the weekly fire alarm has been tested successfully," tells Rune Bossen, Caretaker at Engbakken.
+"The monitoring system, BITZER SMART CONNECT, makes sure that the ventilation is operating as planned.
+I get notified in case of any problems, when filters need to be replaced and when the weekly

-The installation Remote Caretaking has created greater focus on filter replacement at Engbakken.
+The installation BITZER SMART CONNECT has created greater focus on filter replacement at Engbakken.
 The building is located right next to a road with a lot of traffic and therefore it is important to secure that the filters are changed regular.
 This to ensure that the tenants always have the optimal indoor climate.